The Tower of Massimago in Padua

 La legend narrates that Padua was founded in 1183 ac by the Trojan prince Antenore and since then has developed as an important cultural and artistic center, known for its renowned university, the suggestive botanical garden and for the prominent personalities who lived there, contributing to give it luster in Europe and in the world, such as Giotto, Donatello e Galileo Galilei.

-The tower is part of the ancient defensive walls of Padua and dates back to the era of greatest splendor of the city, the age of the Carraresi, a noble family that ruled between the 1318 and 1405 establishing the Lordship.
+The tower is part of the ancient defensive walls of Padua and dates back to the era of greatest splendor of the city, the age of the Carraresi, a noble family who ruled between 1318 and 1405, establishing the Lordship.

 Weddings: come on 1000€